ultralytics/ultralytics/docs/en/hub/inference-api.md

 ![Ultralytics HUB screenshot of the Deploy tab inside the Model page with an arrow pointing to the Start Endpoint button in Dedicated Inference API card](https://github.com/ultralytics/docs/releases/download/0/ultralytics-hub-dedicated-inference-api.avif)

-!!! tip "Tip"
+!!! tip

-    Choose the region with the lowest latency for the best performance as described in the [documentation](https://docs.ultralytics.com/reference/hub/google/__init__).
+    Choose the region with the lowest latency for the best performance as described in the [documentation](https://docs.ultralytics.com/reference/hub/google/__init__/).

 To shut down the dedicated endpoint, click on the **Stop Endpoint** button.